corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 ---
 # net.corda.v5.crypto

-The `crypto` package provides services and types for performing cryptographic operations.
+The `crypto` package provides types used by services in `net.corda.v5.application.crypto`.
 The following services are available:

 * `DigitalSignature` is used to identify the owner of the signing key used to create the signature.
 * `SecureHash` is a cryptographically secure hash value, computed by a specified digest algorithm.